-- g) A tax position could not be as likely as not correct if there is a failure on the part of the taxpayer to take reasonable care.
-Hence the argument must clearly be one where, in making it, the taxpayer has exercised reasonable care.
-However, mere reasonable care will not be enough for the argument of the taxpayer must be such as, objectively, to be 'about as likely as not correct' when regard is to be had to the matters in paragraph 24. - 21.
+A tax position could not be as g) likely as not correct if there is a failure on the part of the taxpayer to take reasonable care.
+Hence the argument must clearly be one where, in making it, taxpayer has exercised the reasonable care.
+However, mere reasonable care will not be enough for the argument of the taxpayer must be such as, objectively, to be 'about as likely as not correct' when regard is to be had to the matters under the heading - matters that are relevant in determining whether a taxpayer has a reasonably arguable position at page 4.

 The approach outlined above demonstrates that the reasonably arguable position standard is an objective standard involving an analysis of the law and application of the law to the relevant facts.
-All matters relevant to the tax treatment of an item, including the matters contrary to the treatment, are taken into account in determining whether a taxpayer has a reasonably arguable position. - 22.
-In other words, the position must be a contentious area of law, where the relevant law is unsettled or where, although the principles of the law are settled, there is a serious question about the application of those principles to the circumstances of the particular case.
+All matters relevant to the tax treatment of an item, including the matters contrary to the treatment, are taken into account in determining whether a taxpayer has a reasonably arguable position.

+The position must be a contentious area of law, where the relevant law is unsettled or where, although the principles of the law are settled, there is a serious question about the application of those principles to the circumstances of the particular case.